-1) Performs preventative maintenance, testing, and repair of all building, mechanical, electrical, fitness equipment; uses a variety of hand tools and power tools.
+- Performs preventative maintenance, testing, and repair of all building, mechanical and electrical equipment; uses a variety of hand tools and power tools.

 While these areas are the primary focus of the position, we believe strongly in teamwork and employees will be called upon to perform a variety of duties as a part of their role with the City.

-Education: Two year technical degree in related field required; second class C boiler’s license required; first class C boiler’s license preferred, or, must obtain within 3 years of employment; must obtain Certified Pool Operator license within first 12 months of employment; ammonia refrigeration experience preferred.
-Universal Refrigeration license preferred, or, must obtain within 3 years of employment.
+Education: Two year technical degree in related field required; second class C boiler’s license required; first class C boiler’s license preferred, or, must obtain within 3 years of employment; Certified Pool Operator license preferred or must obtain within first 12 months of employment; Universal Refrigeration license required; ammonia refrigeration experience preferred.

-Work Experience: Minimum of five years experience with industrial refrigeration, HVAC, boilers, pool operation preferred; experience in building construction, repair, and maintenance of systems and equipment preferred.
+Work Experience: Minimum of five years’ experience with industrial and residential refrigeration, HVAC, boilers, pool operation preferred; experience in building construction, repair, and maintenance of systems and equipment preferred.

 Occasionally exertion of force in excess of 50 and/or up to 100 pounds to move objects or equipment accessories is required.
 Must be able to exert 20-50 pounds of force frequently to move objects.
 Regularly must be able to climb ladders to reach building roofs.